svalenti52/montecarlo_old/README.md

 Digital_Dice, Duelling_Idiots, etc.) are used to help verify the developing classes (see Digital_Dice files: dishwasher3.cpp and maltshop1.cpp for early examples).

+This has been changed recently to accommodate a template approach.